 Special consideration must be given to multi-use path design because they can result in situations where a portion of the bicycle traffic rides against the flow of traffic.
-Despite possible conflicts created by contraflow bicycle traffic, multi-use paths are recommended to provide facilities for cyclists that may not be comfortable using on-road facilities.
+Despite possible conflicts created by contra-flow bicycle traffic, multi-use paths are recommended to provide facilities for cyclists that may not be comfortable using on-road facilities.
 It should also be noted that the presence of a multi-use path does not prevent any user from riding in the travel lanes.
 Multi-use paths are recommended in situations where one or more of the following may exist:

-- The adjacent roadway has high traffic volumes or high vehicular speeds. - Bicycle and pedestrian use is expected to be high. - The side path is used to connect other facilities primary facilities. - The side path can be designed with few roadway and driveway crossings. - The side path can be terminated with safe transition to another path or on-street facility.
+- The adjacent roadway has high traffic volumes or high vehicular speeds. - Bicycle and pedestrian use is expected to be high. - Is used to connect recreational facilities. - Can be designed with few roadway and driveway crossings. - Can be terminated with safe transition to another path or on-street facility.